MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 Place the `.cpp` file(s) in the Source Files, and then build the project.

 ## About the C++ files
+All the explanations are based on the comments and code from the SEAL examples.
 ### 1 - BFV
 The first file is the `1_bfv.cpp`.
 It contains an example on how to use the bfv scheme in SEAL.
 The BFV encryption scheme is used mainly to encrypt integers.
 It requires three parameters:
 - Degree of Polynomial Modulus: `poly_modulus_degree`